PaulAHMedley/fishblicc/fishblicc_Model_Description.md

 where $L_i$ is the midpoint length in each bin $i$, $S_{mx}$ is the modal length where selectivity is maximum and $S_s$ are two parameters controlling the selectivity steepness on the left and right side of the mode.
 If the right hand side parameter $S_s$ is set to zero, the selectivity becomes "flat-topped", and is similar to the logistic model.

-Although the double-sided normal selectivity function is suggested in the fishblicc package, any function based on length could be used.
+Although the logistic and double-sided normal selectivity function are suggested in the fishblicc package, any function based on length could be used.
 However, some function may be more problematic to fit because their parameters may be aliased with the mortality parameters.
+Based on experience of real data, it is suggested to use a minimal mixture of simple logistic or normal selectivity functions to explain length frequency observations.
+This allows the model to explain multi-mode length frequencies and more complex selectivities which may apply in some fisheries.

 # Less Technical Model Description